Team-Turkey/cloud-rolodex/README.md

   * jest
 ### Usage
  Open the deployed application via Heroku with the provided link above.
 Follow the prompts to create or browse employee data.

+### User Story
+* As an Employer
+* I WANT one centralized database for all employees
+* SO THEN the employees may update their contact information, and view other employees
+* WHEN I visit the homepage
+* THEN I am given option either to Log In or Create an Account
+* WHEN I create an account or log in
+* THEN I am redirected to the dashboard.
+* WHEN I search by a user's first name,
+* THEN I am redirected to a page that shows all user cards
+* WHEN I click a button to search by department
+* THEN The dashboard updates with all employees in that department
+* WHEN I click the button to update my user information
+* THEN I am redirected to the edit-user page where I can update and add information

 ### License
   MIT
 ### Contributing